-- Schools: All KCSD schools are eligible - KCSD Providers: 1 provider per participating school - o KCSD providers working in elementary through high schools will be included if they: - Provide school-based services to students within KCSD schools; - Have not previously received formal training in trauma-focused cognitive behavioral therapy (TF-CBT); and - Are not actively receiving intensive support to implement another intervention (e.g., ongoing coaching and consultation). - KCSD providers may be district employees or are part of a community-based agency that provides colocated mental health services. - KCSD providers will be assigned to one of three conditions to examine approaches to increase delivery of TF-CBT and effects of TF-CBT on student outcomes - Students: 4 6 students per KCSD provider; 3rd 12th grades, ages 8 and older - Caregivers: 4 6 caregivers, 1 per student
+- Schools: All KCSD schools are eligible - KCSD Providers: 1 provider per participating school - KCSD providers working in elementary through high schools will be included if they: - Provide school-based services to students within KCSD schools; - Have not previously received formal training in trauma-focused cognitive behavioral therapy (TF-CBT); and - Are not actively receiving intensive support to implement another intervention (e.g., ongoing coaching and consultation). - KCSD providers may be district employees or are part of a community-based agency that provides colocated mental health services. - KCSD providers will be assigned to one of three conditions to examine approaches to increase delivery of TF-CBT and effects of TF-CBT on student outcomes - Students: 4 6 students per KCSD provider; 3rd 12th grades, ages 8 and older - Caregivers: 4 6 caregivers, 1 per student

-UNIVERSITY OF WASHINGTON SCHOOL MENTAL HEALTH ASSESSMENT, RESEARCH & TRAINING (UW SMART) CENTER Note: We request, but do not require, that at least 6 counselors/mental health providers participate from any one school district.
+Note: We request that at least 6 counselors/mental health providers participate from any one school district.
 There is no upper limit on the number of counselors/mental health providers who can participate from any one school district.